Thisisaarush/ModernMusicPlayer/README.md

 # ModernMusicPlayer
 This project is based on modern ui of music players.
-It is fully responsive i.e. works both on desktop and mobile. it was very fun to work on this project and will continuosly updating.
+It is fully responsive i.e. works both on desktop and mobile. it was very fun to work on this project and will continuously updating.